Medical Billing and Coding Online Training

 Admissions Process

-For admission to Campus, formerly MTI College, applicants must –
+For admission to Campus, applicants must:

 • Interview with an admissions advisor